dngulin/PlainBuffers/README.md

 ## C# Safety Limitations

 Generated arrays are not absolutely safe.
-Be careful with _references to array items_ and _iterators_: ensure that lifetimes of them are shorter then the array lifetime.
+Be careful with **references to array items** and **iterators**: ensure that lifetimes of them are shorter then the array lifetime.

 ## Unity Integration

-All libraries are targeted to NetStandard 2.0 and can be easily integrated into modern unity projects.
+PlainBuffers library provides the `CSharpUnityCodeGenerator` class that uses `UnsafeUtility` instead of `Span<T>` and generates code without any external dependencies.

-Note that generated code is dependent on the `System.Memory` library.
+Compiler library itself are targeted to NetStandard 2.0 and dependent on the `System.Memory` library.
-It is not provided by unity runtime and can be downloaded from [nuget.org](https://www.nuget.org/packages/System.Memory/).
+It can be downloaded from [nuget.org](https://www.nuget.org/packages/System.Memory/) and integrated into unity project.

 ## TODO